 Causes of fatigue can include high or low blood sugar levels, depression, being overweight, certain medications, and coinciding medical conditions.

-While fatigue can interfere with a person’s daily life, controlling blood sugar levels and putting in place lifestyle changes can improve energy levels and reduce tiredness and lethargy.
+While fatigue can interfere with a person’s daily life, controlling blood sugar levels and lifestyle changes can improve energy levels and reduce tiredness and lethargy.

 It can be helpful for a person to connect with people who understand what they are going through.
 T2D Healthline is a free app that provides support through one-on-one conversations and live group discussions with others living with type 2 diabetes.
-Download the app for iPhone or Android.
+A person can download the app for iPhone or Android here.